cscart/docs/en/developer_guide/api/entities/product_variations.rst

 .. note::

-    This entity first appeared in **CS-Cart & Multi-Vendor 4.6.1** as a part of the :doc:`Product Variations </user_guide/addons/product_variations/index>` add-on.
-The add-on must be installed and active, or you won't be able to use the ``product_variations`` entity.
+    This entity first appeared in **CS-Cart & Multi-Vendor 4.6.1** as a part of the :doc:`Product Variations (Beta) </user_guide/addons/product_variations/index>` add-on.
+The add-on must be installed and active, or you won't be able to use this entity.

 :doc:`Product variations </user_guide/manage_products/products/product_variations>` are a way to group some specific :doc:`option variants <options>`.
 For example, let’s assume that you sell T-shirts.
 They come in 3 colors (red, green, blue) and 3 sizes (small, medium, large).
 In this case *T-shirt* would be a product, and *large blue T-shirt* would be one of the product variations.